Last Updated on March 20, 2021 by Julia Wilson

 After a week, flea larvae spin a sticky cocoon that is covered in dirt and dust particles, which enables it to remain camouflaged in the environment.
 Inside the pupae, larvae develop into a flea, which takes 2-3 weeks.
 The flea can remain in the pupae for months until environmental conditions are right.
 During its time in the cocoon, the flea is protected from cold, dryness and insecticides.

 Under the right conditions, the adult flea emerges from its protective cocoon; however, if conditions aren’t right, the flea can remain within the cocoon in a dormant state for as long as 12 months.
 Heat, vibration and carbon dioxide trigger from a potential host triggers the flea to emerge, and from there it must quickly jump onto the host for its first blood meal.

 Pupae are the most resistant flea development stage; they are resistant to heat, desiccation and require no food.

 Adult fleas are 1-3 mm long, and mahogany brown.
 They have powerful hind legs which enable them to jump onto a host.
 The narrow body makes it easy for the flea to navigate its way through the cat’s coat.
 An adult flea will never deliberately leave its preferred host.

 The adult flea must have a blood meal before she can mate and produce eggs and feeding occurs within five minutes of landing on the host.
-Specialised mouthparts which penetrate the skin, specialised saliva contains anticoagulants to slow down blood clotting.
+Specialised mouthparts penetrate the skin, specialised saliva contains anticoagulants to slow down blood clotting.
 The flea consumes 15 times its body weight in blood, per day, most of which pass out of the flea undigested which provides flea larvae with their food source.

 Adult fleas spend their entire time on the cat and live for approximately 100-120 days.